-Dean's List honors will be calculated and awarded to full-time students at the completion of each term (fall, spring, and summer).
-Students carrying a full load of 12 credits during a term (fall, spring, and summer) and earning a term grade point average (GPA) of 3.700 to 3.999 will earn the distinction of being placed on the Dean's List.
-Part-time students completing a minimum total of 18 credits in a year (May 1st - April 30th) but fewer than 12 credits in any one term (fall, spring, and summer) and earning a cumulative GPA of 3.700 to 3.999 will earn the distinction of being on the Dean's List for the previous academic year.
+Dean's List honors will be calculated and awarded to students at the completion of each term (fall, spring, and summer).
+Students carrying a load of 6 or more credits during a term (fall, spring, and summer) and earning a term grade point average (GPA) of 3.700 to 3.999 will earn the distinction of being placed on the Dean's List.
 A letter from the Dean of Academic Advising and Registrar is sent to each student receiving the honor.